jaroslavsvak/xlf-merge/README.md

 # xlf-merge
-Command line tool to merge multiple XLF files into one.
+Command line tool that merges any number of XLF 1.2 files.

-Useful for Angular compiler which requires single transation file per language.
+Useful for Angular apps where the NG compiler requires single translation file per language.
+If your translations are orginized into many small XLF files you can run this tool to merge them before invoking Angular compilation.

 ## Installation
 ```bash